ibmresilient/resilient-community-apps/fn_google_cloud_dlp/README.md

  ![screenshot: main](./doc/screenshots/main.png)

 <!-- This description is taken from the in the "long_description" attribute setup.py file -->
-An integration with Google Cloud DLP which enables you to inspect an Attachment for Personally Identifiable Information or to De-Identify an Attachment or Artifact
+The Resilient Integration with Google Cloud DLP provides tools to integrate into your Incident Response Plan.
+The integration brings Automation and Orchestration capabilities for either identifying, redacting or de-identifying Personally identifiable information (PII) in a body of text.

 ---
 ## Key Features